 Its dangers are beyond dispute, and it has been banned in Australia and around fifty other countries, yet asbestos use still exceeds an estimated 1.8 million tonnes every year worldwide.
 The deadly mineral is dug up in Russia, Kazakhstan, China and Brazil to be used in building products, automotive parts and insulation throughout the Global South.
-Now, a group of African nations, encouraged by Australia, has proposed that asbestos be brought under the control of the Rotterdam Convention on hazardous chemicals in international trade, whose signatories meet in Geneva on 24 April.
+Now, a group of African nations, encouraged by Australia, has proposed that asbestos be brought under the control of the Rotterdam Convention on hazardous chemicals in trade, whose signatories meet in Geneva on 24 April.

 Like their counterparts in the tobacco industry, asbestos companies have a long history of ruthlessly protecting their profits by covering up the effects of their product.
 Asbestosis, the inflammation and scarring of lung tissue that leads to severe shortness of breath, was first described in medical literature in the 1920s.
 By the 1950s, epidemiological research had firmly established the link between asbestos and lung cancer.
 Even though the industry was well aware of these effects, global consumption continued to grow during the 1960s and 1970s.
 When companies commissioned research that revealed the lethal nature of their product, they didn’t reveal the results to their own workers – let alone their customers or the broader public.